 You have three options: No SOT Funding Required, SOT Full Funding Requested, and Registration Only.

-Reserved for up to three nonmembers in a proposed Symposium, Workshop, Regional Interest session, or any 165-minute session.
-You may apply for full funding support for two nonmembers for a Roundtable, Historical Highlights, Informational, or Education-Career Development Session (80-minute sessions).
+Reserved for up to three nonmembers in a proposed Symposium, Workshop, Regional Interest, or any 165-minute session.
+You may apply for full funding support for two nonmembers for Roundtable, Historical Highlights, Informational, or Education-Career Development Sessions (80-minute sessions).
 Full funding for nonmember CE presenters is limited to one per course.

 Select this option for nonmember presenters who will apply for registration-only support.
 Nonmembers who elect this option will not be eligible to submit reimbursement claims at the conclusion of the meeting.

 Review your proposal to see if you need to make any edits.